Trump's Insults Will Nudge African Nations Closer To China

 As America has become an increasingly unwelcoming place for young Africans, they look elsewhere in search of a better life.
 Last week I visited the Confucius Institute in Dakar, a huge building located on the grounds of Senegal's University of Dakar.
 I spent time with students from across Africa coming to learn Mandarin as a way to land a dream job in China or take a slice from the growing Chinese presence in every corner of the continent.

 In the past, they might have sought to study in Europe or the United States.
 But those places have put up barriers that make it tough to get student visas.
-Mamadou Fall, the director of the Dakar Confucius Institute, says that the roughly 500 students they teach find it nearly impossible to get student visas to the U.S. or Europe.
+Mamadou Fall, the director of the Dakar Confucius Institute, says that the roughly 500 students it teaches find it nearly impossible to get student visas to the U.S. or Europe.
 But China is happy to oblige them — it now offers Senegalese students free visas and offers 60 of the brightest students from the institute full scholarships to China each year.

 China's mammoth investment in infrastructure is a key part of its arsenal.
 As part of the One Belt, One Road strategy, the Chinese are building roads, ports, dams, railways and other infrastructure across Africa.
-These include a metro system in Addis Ababa and a vital railway connecting landlocked Ethiopia's 100 million people to Djibouti's Red Sea port, where the Chinese plan to open their first military base outside China.
+These include a metro system in Addis Ababa, Ethiopia, and a vital railway connecting landlocked Ethiopia's 100 million people to Djibouti's Red Sea port, where the Chinese plan to open their first military base outside China.
 In Kenya, they financed the biggest post-colonial infrastructure project in the country: a nearly $4 billion railway linking Nairobi with the country's main Indian Ocean port in Mombasa.
 China is also building a major train network in Nigeria.

 Attitudes toward the U.S. have changed in Africa since Trump took office, according to a Pew poll in June.
 Although Trump's strongman act remained popular in Nigeria, the pollster said, "the intensity of positive opinion has waned" in other sub-Saharan countries surveyed, compared with 2015.
-What's more, Trump's popularity is nowhere near that of the previous Republican president, George W. Bush.
+What's more, Trump's popularity is nowhere near that of previous Republican President George W. Bush.

 Trump's comments disparaging Africans, along with his administration's travel ban and the threat to cut aid to African nations that voted in the U.N. against Trump's Jerusalem decision, send a clear message: The United States is retreating from the post-1945 international system it created, taking an "America First" position on global issues.
 China is stepping into the vacuum created by Trump in Africa — and almost everywhere else.